ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/activity-topics/diet-coke-and-mentos/index.md

 {{#requirements}}
 1. Find out what others have discovered about how and why this experiment works.
 Note who discovered what about the experiment.
 Keep track of your references and resources.
 2. Formulate a hypothesis that you would like to test.
 3. Design an experiment to test your hypothesis.
 Be sure to get approval from your mentor prior to conducting your experiment.
-Make sure your plans for the experiment include an outside location, a list of supplies needed (which should be inexpensive, readily available, and safe), adequate safety protocols and equipment (safety goggles, etc.), plans for accurate and precise measurements, a list of step-by-step procedures, number of trials, and plans for recording and analysis of data.
+Make sure your plans for the experiment include an outside location, a list of supplies needed (which should be inexpensive, readily available, and safe), adequate safety protocols and equipment (safety goggles, etc.), plans for accurate and precise measurements, a list of step by-step procedures, number of trials, and plans for recording and analysis of data.
 {{/requirements}}

 ### Part 2: Experiment and Report